faisalazeez/Video-Trim/README.md

 ## Requirements

 ```
-* Swift 2.0 and abouve
+* Swift 2.0 and above
 * XCode 8 and above
 ```
 ## Author